Geologic Publications and Data

 GIS datasets are included with many of the geologic maps and reports released since the year 2000.

 PaGEODE Web-Mapping Application

 PaGEODE stands for Pennsylvania GEOlogic Data Exploration.
-In addition to the publication-searching capability mentioned above, it can be used for geographical searches of Pennsylvania Geological Survey data.
+In addition to the publication-searching capability mentioned above, it can be used for geographical searches of Survey data.
 With PaGEODE, GIS datasets related to bedrock or surficial geology, mineral resources, or geologic hazards can be viewed in your web browser and downloaded for specified areas.